DLT-Corpus: A Large-Scale Text Collection for the Distributed Ledger Technology Domain: Analysis

-Additionally, the three corpus subsets reflect distinct communities with different incentives: researchers seeking knowledge dissemination (scientific literature), industry practitioners protecting commercial innovations (patents), and users engaging with the market (social media).
+Additionally, the three corpus subsets reflect distinct communities with different incentives: researchers seeking to disseminate knowledge (scientific literature), industry practitioners seeking to protect commercial innovations (patents), and users engaging with the market (social media).
 Therefore, at a more granular level, considering the incentives that the three audiences reflected in the \ac{dlt}-Corpus have, we investigate two fundamental questions about innovation dynamics in the \ac{dlt} ecosystem: